bombsimon/tld-validator/README.md

 ## Usage

-A generated file with all current TLDs from IANA can be used for offlien validation.
+A generated file with all current TLDs from IANA can be used for offline validation.
 To update the list run `go generate ./...`.

 ```go